This is part three of a three-part series on Facebook opportunities for franchisors and businesses with multiple locations.

 Now here is the problem: no content means no engagement, and no engagement means no visibility.
 So if you are unable to populate relevant content onto the local pages on a regular basis, there really is no point in pursuing a local approach.
 In fact, I would go so far as to say that an empty local Facebook page is worse than having no page at all – it may even negatively impact your Facebook Edgerank score.

 So the main issue to solve is the content one.
 To address this, the absolute best source of content is your local store/management/staff.
 If your local teams have the time and knowledge to manage their local pages, then that is the best way to go.
-Your local teams are best positioned to create original, highly localized content which can be used as an engagement opportunity.
+Your local teams are best positioned to create original, highly localized content that can be used as an engagement opportunity.
 Lululemon, for example, has set up the Facebook Parent-Child framework and does a magnificent job of populating their individual pages with unique local content.

 Unfortunately, Lululemon is the exception rather than the rule.
 In most cases, brands that have implemented Parent-Child have no local content and therefore are losing out on local engagement.
 In our experience, only about 20% of local stores make a lasting effort to populate their page.
 It isn’t a criticism in any way – these people have businesses to run and may not have the time or expertise to actively manage a social media presence.

 After watching several of our clients struggle with this conundrum, we at Reshift Media developed proprietary software aptly named Social Brand Amplifier™ which we have partnered with The UPS Store to launch across Canada.
-The Social Brand Amplifier™ is fully integrated with Facebook’s Parent-Child functionality to take advantage of all of the benefits it offers, while addressing the challenges outlined above.
+The Social Brand Amplifier™ is fully integrated with Facebook’s Parent-Child functionality to take advantage of all of the benefits it offers while addressing the challenges outlined above.

 As outlined in this infographic, the Social Brand Amplifier™ allows multi-location organizations to: